 Etosha is approximately 6 hours from Windhoek by road.
 The road is good tarmac and can easily be driven in one day.
 Click here for exact directions.
 Etosha offers a network of gravel roads inside the park.
 One should keep your speed low and rather stop and view animals , rather than rushing from waterhole to waterhole.
 During Rainy season it is recommended to drive slowly as roads can be slippery due to heavy rainfalls.
 The top surface of the gravel roads can make a clay layer that results in slippery driving – so please reduce speeds and be careful in rainy season.

 Medical services in Namibia are of a very high standard.
 However, the availability of most services is restricted to the main towns.
 Emergencies and accidents that occur in remote areas do attract a high cost when transport to the main towns is required.
 Host establishments should be able to organize these services when requested.
 More Health Information:

 What to Pack?

 Namibia has a typical semi-dessert climate with hot days and cool nights.
 It is recommended that you pack both summer clothing as well something warm for the evenings.
 It is advisable to pack a sweater or jacket as it can get quite chilly in the evenings and early mornings.
 Click here for your complete packing list.

 Read more about the regulations for visitors to Etosha National Park.

 Places of Interest

-There is a lot to discover in Etosha as there is the beautiful Fairy Tale Forest or 33 different water holes to spot game.
+Many interesting areas to visit in Etosha.
+Consult our travel tips to discover the roads less travelled in Etosha.
+Visit the Fairy Tale Forest or 33 different water holes to spot game.
 We´ll give you short overview at the places of interest.